Here is a list of 16 Festivals of Maharashtra:

 8. Bhau Beej

-Just as the country celebrates sibling love on Raksha Bandhan, Maharashtrians celebrate this special bond on one additional day.
+Just as the country celebrates sibling love on Raksha Bandhan, this Festival of Maharashtra celebrates this special bond on one additional day.
 Celebrated on the fifth and final day of Diwali, it is a special celebration of the all the revelry and rivalry of this everlasting bond.
 Brothers are traditionally considered to be the protectors of the sisters, and on this day sisters invite their brothers to their home.
 A sumptuous meal of basundi poori, shrikhand poori and other favorites of the brother are prepared.
 The sister performs an aarti of the brother and seeks his protection.
 The brother gives his blessing and vows to always protect her.
-Gifts are exchanged and there is general merriment and celebration all around.
+Gifts are exchanged and there is general merriment and celebration all around.2020 Date: 16 November

 9. Ellora Festival